Interview with Yasser El-Masry: Portraying President Nasser in El-Gamaa 2

-by Sherif Awad
+By Sherif M. Awad

 ET: Can you tell us about your background and your first interest in arts?

 ET: You worked with many important TV directors during the last twenty years.
-Which you consider the most important stops in your career?
+Which do you consider the most important stops in your career?

-YM: Honestly, if I talked about the many artistic experiences that I had with those directors who are starts in the world of television, many pages would not suffice to express the extent of benefit in shaping my artistic tools.
-No doubt, there were many stops that characterized my beginnings across Jordan and the Arabian Gulf including my starring role as the
+YM: Honestly, if I talked about the many artistic experiences I had with those directors who are stars in the world of television, many pages would not suffice to express the extent of benefit in shaping my artistic tools.
+There were many stops that characterized my beginnings across Jordan and the Arabian Gulf, including my starring role as the

 ET: How do you qualify your co-starring role in the 2011 Egyptian film Kaf El-Kamar by Khaled Youssef?

-In 2014, I returned to Egypt with the Ramadan serial Dahsha starring Yehia El-Fakharany as a character loosely based on Shakespeare’s King Lear.
+In 2014, I returned to Egypt with the Ramadan series Dahsha starring Yehia El-Fakharany as a character loosely based on Shakespeare’s King Lear.
 It was a great acting experience playing the character Abou El-Yazeid against the character of Rabha, played by the great Hanan Motawe.

-ET: How did you get your casting call for the role of Egyptian president Nasser in last Ramadan’s El-Gamaa 2?
+ET: How did you get your casting call for the role of Egyptian President Nasser in last Ramadan’s El-Gamaa 2?
 Did you have worries about comparisons with previous actors who approached the same role on film or TV?

-As for me, I got the script of El-Gamaa 2 fifty days before the start of the shooting.
-Hence, my research focused on the previous performances without feeling worried, concerned or tensed.
-I studied the text that had great dramatic details based on history.
-To portray the character, we researched the physical details and various Nasser’s moments: his calm, serenity, anger and emotion in each scene, which intertwined with the whole text.
-I must acknowledge the efforts made by the director of the serial Sherif El-Bendary and our acting coaches Osama Barakat and Youssef Noman who helped me to perfect the accent and the tone of Nasser.
+As for me, I received the script of El-Gamaa 2 fifty days before the start of the shooting.
+Hence, my research focused on the previous performances without feeling worried, concerned, or tense.
+I studied the text, which had great dramatic details based on history.
+To portray the character, we researched the physical details and various moments of Nasser: his calmness, serenity, anger, and emotions in each scene, which intertwined with the whole text.
+I must acknowledge the efforts made by the director of the series, Sherif El-Bendary, and our acting coaches, Osama Barakat and Youssef Noman, who helped me perfect the accent and the tone of Nasser.
 After watching many videos, speeches, events, and documentaries, and